-Ever since pediatrician Bejamin Feingold found, in the 1970s, that some kids with hyperactive symptoms respond well to diets without aritificial food colorings and preservatives, parents of ADHD kids have been interested in knowing whether changing their child's diet may eliminate the need for psychiatric drugs.
+Ever since pediatrician Bejamin Feingold found, in the 1970s, that some kids with hyperactive symptoms respond well to diets without aritificial food colorings and preservatives, parents of ADHD kids have been interested in knowing whether changing their child's diet may help their child stay focused and eliminate the need for psychiatric drugs.

 A study from Purdue University was recently reported on ABC News.
 The study, published in the journal Clinical Pediatrics in 2010, indicates that many children could be consuming far more artificial dyes than previously thought, and that these dyes may cause ADHD-type symptoms in some kids.
 The study found that "parents who are interested in nonpharmacological interventions for ADHD or whose children do not respond to standard treatment should be encouraged to examine their children’s diets.
 When there is an interest, there is no reason that children on medications cannot also be tested for food and additive hypersensitivities."

 In the United States, food companies are not required to show how much artificial coloring goes into their products.
 A food product that is popular with children, packaged breakfast cereal, sometimes have high levels of food colorings.
 Trix and Cap'n Crunch Oops All Berries have levels that in some studies have triggered ADHD symptoms in a small number of children.
 Many other common foods popular with kids are artificially colored or flavored, including most bakery items, cookies, cakes, icings (even white frosting), most candy, most soft drinks, fruit punches, sports drinks, gelatin, pudding, barbecue sauce, pickles, snack foods, soup and salad dressings.